5G - Enabling remote real-time musical collaboration

 — Enable disruption through digitalization of business models

-Our prototype solution to remote music performance provides:
+Our approach to remote music performance includes:

 — Low-latency audio-to-network interface

 — New radio